smitelli/cosmodoc/src/content/topics/entities/_index.md

 ## Spawners

 A [**spawner**]({{< relref "spawner-functions" >}}) is a precursor to an actor that is being spawned into existence.
-When the player destroys a barrel, for example, the barrel releases a spawner that flies up some distance into the air.
+When the player destroys a {{< lookup/actor type=29 strip=true >}}, for example, the barrel releases a spawner that flies up some distance into the air.
 Once the spawner reaches its maximum height, it is replaced by a full actor of the same type which falls back to the ground using the actor system's sense of gravity.

 Both good things (like prizes from barrels) and bad things (like {{< lookup/actor type=86 plural=true >}} from {{< lookup/actor type=152 plural=true >}}) are added to the map using the spawner system.